WPManageNinja/custom-tiktok-feed/readme.txt

 **Boosts content visibility:** The best way to improve your content visibility is by showcasing your posts on your business website besides posting them on your social media profile.
 Embed TikTok feed on your website to get maximum visibility and a wider audience.

-**User-generated content:** Bring your user-generated content on your website with Custom TikTok Feed.
+**User-generated content:** Bring your user-generated content on your website with Custom Feed for TikTok.
 Make your site trendy and updated using specific keywords/hashtags.

-== Custom TikTok Feed free features ==
+== Custom Feed for TikTok free features ==

 **Layout & columns:** For displaying your TikTok feed, you will get **Grid** layout type; you can set column numbers and gaps between the columns to represent your TikTok videos.

-**Number of feeds:** This filter option of Custom TikTok Feed will allow you to show how many feeds you want to show.
+**Number of feeds:** This filter option of Custom Feed for TikTok will allow you to show how many feeds you want to show.

 **Posts order:** Display your TikTok feed with your desired post order.
 You have Ascending and Descending orders to choose from.

 **Feed Settings:** The multiple feed setting options will allow you to open your post either in default or in TikTok.
 Also, you can choose to display/hide the **Author Name**, **Photo**, **Description**, or **Platform Icon**.

-**Header Settings:** To give your TikTok feed a different look or decorate it diversely, you can use the header part of your TikTok where you have a **Profile picture**, **Account Name**; with **Custom TikTok Feed**, you are free to hide/display them in your feed.
+**Header Settings:** To give your TikTok feed a different look or decorate it diversely, you can use the header part of your TikTok where you have a **Profile picture**, **Account Name**; with **Custom Feed for TikTok**, you are free to hide/display them in your feed.

 **Pagination:** If you have multiple videos and want to keep them on multiple pages, you have **Pagination** option, it will let you select how many feeds you want to show on one page and customize the button text.

-**Feed Cache Time:** Custom TikTok Feed lets you cache the data it receives from TikTok to speed up the website.
+**Feed Cache Time:** Custom Feed for TikTok lets you cache the data it receives from TikTok to speed up the website.
 You can set the period for feed loading time.

-== Custom TikTok Feed Pro features ==
+== Custom Feed for TikTok Pro features ==

 **Multiple User Accounts:** The limitless features help you not just connect one account but also connect multiple TikTok accounts to your WordPress website.